Armor for Sleep

-After initial demos had been distributed, New York-based independent label Equal Vision Records signed the band and went on to release the concept-based albums, Dream to Make Believe (2003) and What to Do When You Are Dead (2005).
+After initial demos had been distributed, New York–based independent label Equal Vision Records signed the band and went on to release the concept-based albums, Dream to Make Believe (2003) and What to Do When You Are Dead (2005).
 The following year, the band signed to Sire Records and Warner Bros. and released their last album Smile for Them (2007) before a yearslong hiatus.
 The band announced their disbandment in October 2009, only reuniting briefly for tours in 2012 and 2015.
-They officially reunited in 2020 and released a new album in September 2022, The Rain Museum, on Equal Vision Records and Rude Records.
+They officially reunited in 2020 and have since released two more albums, The Rain Museum (2022) and There Is No Memory (2025).

-During their recording career, the band has been known for their blend of alternative rock, atmospheric emo, and dream pop.
+During their recording career, the band has been known for their blend of alternative rock, atmospheric emo, and dream pop, as well as their "emotionally charged" lyrics.

 History

-Armor For Sleep was founded by Ben Jorgensen in 2001 in New Jersey.
+Armor For Sleep was founded by Ben Jorgensen in 2001 in Teaneck, New Jersey.
 Nash Breen and Peter James "PJ" DeCicco later joined the band after leaving fellow New Jersey band Prevent Falls.
 Jorgensen stated the name of the band comes from his early experiences of writing music and not being able to sleep.
 As he recalls, "I guess when I started the band I was kind of, like, retreating in my room and I kind of couldn't really fall asleep, so I started playing music.
 I just thought of the name Armor for Sleep, because it was really, the music was keeping me from passing out!
 Which was something I was procrastinating on."

 Ben would go on to record a two-song demo containing the songs Dream to Make Believe and Slip Like Space, which would later be re-recorded and released on their first album Dream to Make Believe.
 Former guitarist Paul Abrahamian went on to form It's Called the Ghost Town Symphony in November 2002.
-Later that month, Armor for Sleep recorded a three-song demo with producer Dan Coutant; Mark Kenask of Blind Society played drums on the demo.

 Armor For Sleep originally signed to Equal Vision Records, where they released their first two albums, Dream to Make Believe in 2003 and What to Do When You Are Dead in 2005.
 The band signed to Warner Brothers/Sire Records in 2006, explaining it was "time for a change".

 A Machine Shop remix of their track "Remember to Feel Real" was featured on the Snakes on a Plane soundtrack in August 2006.

 The next year, the band debuted a new track entitled "End of the World" on the soundtrack for the 2007 film Transformers.
 This song would later appear on their next record, but with various changes, including the reduction in vocal effects and keyboards.

 Armor For Sleep released their third full-length album Smile for Them on October 30, 2007.

 On August 20, 2008, the band announced an extended play (EP), entitled The Way Out Is Broken.